Chiang Mai is one of the most popular places in Thailand for foreigners to visit.

 Bangkok to Chiang Mai by Train

-Traveling by train is your most time consuming option, however you get to see the beautiful landscape especially during the last 300 km when passing the green rice paddies with buffaloes grazing and then through the lush rain forest approaching Chiang Mai – definitely a memorable trip and recommended if you have the time to make “the journey to your reward”.
+Traveling from Bangkok to Chiang Mai by train is your most time consuming option, however you get to see the beautiful landscape, especially during the last 300km when passing the green rice paddies with buffaloes grazing and then through the lush rainforest approaching Chiang Mai – definitely a memorable trip and recommended if you have the time to make “the journey to your reward”.

-Trains to Chiang Mai leave from Bangkok’s Hua Lamphong Railway Station.
+Trains to Chiang Mai leave from Bangkok’s Bang Sue Grand Station.
 There are five daily departures including three overnight trains:

 Chiang Mai to Bangkok

 Depending on the type of coach, train tickets cost 270 to 620 Baht for seats and 880 to 1,460 Baht for sleepers.
-Only if you are traveling during the high season (November to February) and during national holidays it is advisable to pre-book your ticket, either directly at the railway station or you call the State Railway of Thailand’s free hotline: 1690.
+Only if you are traveling during the high season (November to February) or during national holidays it is advisable to pre-book your ticket – either directly at the railway station or online on ThailandTrains.com.

 Bangkok to Chiang Mai by Flight

-As always, traveling on an airplane is not just your fastest but also most convenient option.
-Yes, it is also more expensive than traveling by bus or train but the difference is just a few hundred baht.
-Along with Bangkok – Phuket, the Bangkok – Chiang Mai route is the busiest in the country means lots of airlines offering dozens of daily flights and competing for the best fares.
+As always, taking a flight is not just your fastest but also most convenient option.
+Yes, it is also more expensive than traveling by bus or train, but the difference is just a few hundred Baht.
+Along with Bangkok – Phuket, the Bangkok – Chiang Mai route is the busiest in the country, means lots of airlines offering dozens of daily flights and competing for the best fares.